hakuba-winter

 hakuba-tokyu-edit

-Best known for its epic skiing and snowbaroding, Hakuba is quickly developing its reputation as an all-year-round thanks to the activities on offer through spring, summer and winter along its great range of accommodation, dining and shopping options.
-Our ’25 Things To Do Around Hakuba & Where To Stay’ page has tips and suggetions of what’s on offer in the valley plus the best areas to find accommodation including high-end hotels and luxury chalets.
+Best known for its epic skiing and snowboarding, Hakuba is quickly developing its reputation as an all-year-round thanks to the activities on offer through spring, summer and winter along its great range of accommodation, dining and shopping options.
+Our '25 Things To Do Around Hakuba & Where To Stay' page has tips and suggestions of what's on offer in the valley plus the best areas to find accommodation including high-end hotels and luxury chalets.

 Snow Monkey Resorts is Nagano’s No.1 tour and charter operator.
 We have the local knowledge of where and when to go, to help you discover and enjoy the region’s many ski resorts and other fantastic destinations and activities.
+We also offer several tours that begin and end in Hakuba, picking you up directly from your accommodation!
+You can find a list of all of our tours that begin and end in Hakuba here.

 snow-monkey-resorts-vehicles-bus